-For safety reasons and proper care, always perform the pre-ride inspection as specified in your Operators Guide before operating your watercraft.
+For safety reasons and proper care, always perform the pre-ride inspection as specified in your Operator's Guide before operating your watercraft.

-Do not exceed the payload or passenger capacities for your watercraft, which are listed on the capacity plate of the watercraft and in the SPECIFI-CATIONS section of this guide.
+Do not exceed the payload or passenger capacities for your watercraft.
 Overloading can affect maneuverability, stability and performance.
 Also, heavy seas reduce capacity.
 A payload or person capacity plate is not an excuse for failure to use common sense or good judgment.